alt

 First you need to initiate our UI components library and add the payment form to your payment page.

-Initiate UI components
+Initiate UI Components

 Load the Unzer JS script